DevToDollar/.github/profile/README.md

 ## Hi there, I'm Matt 👋

-DevToDollars is a template for creating mobile app startups.
-I help you reach your first $10k of revenue.
+DevToDollars is the world's most transparent dev agency

 ## A bit about me